defenseunicorns-labs/uds-rke2-demo/docs/deploy-uds-on-rke2.md

 uds run get-gw-ips
 ```

-You can also used the vendored `kubectl` to get the IPs:
+You can also use the vendored `kubectl` to get the IPs:
 ```
 # admin gateway ips (repeat for other gateways)
 uds zarf tools kubectl get svc admin-ingressgateway -n istio-admin-gateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
 ```

 :::note
-It takes a moment for MetalLB to assign an IP to the ingress gateways services, so the IP may not show up right away.
+It takes a moment for MetalLB to assign IPs to the ingress gateway services, so the IP may not show up right away.
 :::

 After getting the IP, use `/etc/hosts` (or configure a DNS provider) to enable resolution of UDS Core app hostnames, for example: